Matthew Casey: Chicago Fire

-Casey is engaged to Dr. Hallie Thomas for a time, but she tells him she never wants to have children (in contrast to his desire for them) and they decide to break it off.
-He tentatively pursues Gabby Dawson but they end up staying friends.
-At the end of the first season in "Ambition", Hallie returns and Casey rekindles his relationship with her.
-After discovering a drug ring in a clinic where she works, she is murdered in the season 1 episode "Leaders Lead".
-Despite Casey and Severide's efforts to rescue her from the fire set at her clinic, Casey is told by a doctor that Hallie has died, and he begins weeping in Mills’ arms.
-At the end of season 1 and the prelude into season 2, Gabby shows up at his door helping him cope with Hallie's death.
-She has for a long time had a crush on him, but on a casual date at her cousin's Christmas party, he "kissed her on the cheek" when she tried to kiss him, and from then on Dawson seems mad at him.
-In the season 2 episode "Rhymes with Shout" he shows up at Gabby's door and kisses her.
+Casey is engaged to Dr. Hallie Thomas for a time, but she tells him she never wants to have children, and they decide to break it off.
+He tentatively pursues Gabby Dawson, but they end up staying friends.
+At the end of the first season, Hallie returns, and Casey rekindles his relationship with her.
+After discovering a drug ring in a clinic where she works, she ends up being murdered.
+Despite Casey and Severide's efforts to rescue her from the fire set at her clinic, Casey is informed of Hallie's death by a doctor, and weeps in Mills’ arms.
+At the end of season 1 and the prelude into season 2, Gabby shows up at his door, helping him cope with Hallie's death.
+She has long had a crush on him, but on a casual date at her cousin's Christmas party, he kissed her on the cheek when she tried to kiss him, and from then on, Dawson seems mad at him.
+In season 2, he shows up at Gabby's door and kisses her.
 At the start of the next episode, they are shown waking up in bed together.
-In the season 2 episode "Not Like This", Casey risks his life to save a baby in a burning building and is rushed to the hospital in critical condition.
-When he gets back on the job, he suffers from neurological symptoms such as memory loss, uncharacteristic outbursts of anger and headaches but keeps this from his colleagues, although his erratic behavior is quickly picked up by several veteran coworkers and Dawson.
-When he begins to bleed from his ear, he sees a doctor who tells him that it was caused by a crack in his skull and warns him that another hit to the head could be catastrophic.
-He decides not to tell his colleagues or the Chief, fearing that he would be forced into disability retirement.
+Later on, Casey risks his life to save a baby in a burning building and is rushed to the hospital in critical condition.
+When he gets back on the job, he suffers from neurological symptoms such as memory loss, uncharacteristic outbursts of anger, and headaches, but keeps this from his colleagues, although his erratic behavior is quickly picked up by several veteran coworkers and Dawson.
+When he begins to bleed from his ear, he sees a doctor who tells him it was caused by a crack in his skull and warns him that another hit to the head could be catastrophic.
+He decides not to tell his colleagues or the Chief, fearing he would be forced into disability retirement.